corbado/example-passkeys-flutter/README.md

 Variables:

-- PACKAGE-NAME: The Android package name (com.corbado.passkeys for this sample app)
+- PACKAGE-NAME: The Android package name (this sample app uses com.corbado.passkeys)
 - FINGERPRINT-OF-YOUR-SIGNING-KEY: The SHA-256 fingerprint obtained in step 3.1 (e.g. 7H:AC:4C:...).

-You can use [Google's tool](https://developers.google.com/digital-asset-links/tools/generator) to verify that your assetlinks.json file is set up and hosted correctly.
+You can use [Google's tool](https://developers.google.com/digital-asset-links/tools/generator) to verify that your `assetlinks.json file is set up and hosted correctly.

-//@Nico: is the following still correct?
+### 3.3.
+Add authorized origin of your Android app in the developer panel
-Now you can set your domain (without protocol or path, e.g. auth.corbado.com) as rpID in the developer panel under Settings->Android.
+To let your Android app securely communicate with Corbado, you need to add the Android app's origin to the authorized origins in the [developer panel](https://app.corbado.com/app/settings/credentials).
+The Android app's origin is in the form of `android:apk-key-hash:xxx`.
+You can obtain it by having a look at the "Base64URL encoded" output from step 3.1.
+That's your Android app origin.

 ### 3.3.
 Running the Android app